-Neighborhood # Parcels % of Total 2020 AV 2021 AV % Change 510-40 17 8% \$117,352,400 \$138,452,700 17.98%
+Neighborhood # Parcels % of Total 2021 AV 2022 AV % Change 510-40 17 7.83% \$138,452,700 \$158,394,700 14.40%

-Area 510-50: Kenmore
+Area 510-50: Redmond (Overlake) & Bellevue

 Neighborhood 510-50 is defined as those High-Tech/Flex buildings located within the Redmond (Overlake) and Bellevue (SR-520 & I-90 Corridor) neighborhoods.
-Within geographic area 510-50, 64 parcels comprise the High-Tech/Flex specialty.
-This is the largest of the Tech Flex neighborhoods and includes both Microsoft and Nintendo corporate headquarters.
+Within geographic area 510-50, 63 parcels comprise the High-Tech/Flex specialty.
+This largest of the Tech Flex neighborhoods includes both Microsoft and Nintendo corporate headquarters.

-Fifty-four (54) parcels belong to Microsoft, covering a total land area of approximately 21 million square feet and a total building area of approximately 17 million square feet.
+Fifty-five (55) parcels belong to Microsoft, covering a total land area of approximately 21 million square feet and a total building area of about 17 million square feet.
 Nintendo consists of five (5) parcels with a total land area of around 1 million square feet and a total building area of about 806 thousand square feet.
-This neighborhood benefits from the confluence of these two tech employers, associated development under the Overlake Master Plan, and the Spring District in Bellevue.
-The University of Washington's partnership with the Tsinghua University, called the Global Innovation Exchange, a graduate study program located within the Spring District, continues to be a positive growth influence.
+It is located within the Overlake area, and the neighborhood benefits from the confluence of these two tech employers, associated development under the Overlake Master Plan, and the Spring District's development near Bellevue.
+The University of Washington's partnership with the Tsinghua University Red is called the Global Innovation Exchange, a graduate study program located within the Spring District that continues to be a positive growth influence.
 With the partnership of the Microsoft Corporation, student enrollment is expected to grow to as many as 3,000 students by 2025.
-Along similar lines, Microsoft's ongoing redevelopment/expansion of its corporate campus is expected to add approximately 2.5 million square feet of new office space, 500 thousand square feet of amenity space, and the renovation of another 6.7 million square feet of existing buildings.
-This investment is expected to increase their Puget Sound employment by 8,000 to 55,000.
+Similarly, Microsoft's ongoing redevelopment/expansion of its corporate campus should add approximately 2.5 million square feet of new office space, 500,000 square feet of amenity space, and the renovation of another 6.7 million square feet of existing buildings.
+This investment will increase their Puget Sound employment by 8,000 to 55,000.